Milan Gay Travel

 COX hosts various circuit-style gay parties in Milan each year.
 Their parties rotate among several other Italian cities.

 Music at COX parties isn’t your typical circuit music, but more of a transversal sound with techno and house music influences.

 Still searching for the right spot to party?
-I’ll keep things brief with a short list of even more gay clubs in Milan.
+I’ll keep things brief with a short list of even more gay clubs.

-Metro Club Milano is the Milan gay sauna that everyone knows about.
+Sauna Metro Centrale is the gay sauna in Milan that everyone knows about.
 Adjacent to the city’s main train station, it’s relatively central and not too far from the gay bars on Via Lecco.

 Depot Milano Cruising Club

 Depot Milano is one of Milan’s most popular gay cruising clubs.
 Open every day except for Monday, there’s always an awesome event scheduled.